determined-ai/determined/docs/reference/deploy/master-config-reference.rst

  ``resource_manager``
 **********************

 The resource manager used to acquire resources.
 Defaults to ``agent``.
-If not named, this defaults to "default".

-If additional resource managers are defined (only for Kubernetes), the resource manager defined here, under the primary ``resource_manager`` key is considered the default resource manager.
+If additional resource managers are defined (only for Kubernetes), the resource manager defined here, under the primary ``resource_manager`` key, is considered the default resource manager.

 ``name``
 ========

 Optional.
 The resource manager name to use.
+Defaults to "default" if no name is specified.

 ``type: agent``
 ===============